-When using this defense, you must also prove why you believed the lawful custodian was a threat to the safety of the children.
-Just a hunch that the children were not safe will not save you.
+When using this defense, you must also prove why you believed the lawful custodian was a threat to the safety of the child.
+Just a hunch that the child was not safe will not save you.
 You need concrete proof such as a history of domestic violence, threats the lawful custodian made, or evidence of physical injuries inflicted on the child.

 If you are not a lawful custodian and take a child from its lawful custodian, you must speak to an attorney as soon as possible to prevent you from being charged and convicted for child abduction or the more serious charge of kidnapping.

 Child abduction is a California wobbler meaning it can be charged as a felony or a misdemeanor depending on the circumstances of that case.